-We start this paper by presenting properties of closed models defined by counting, in particular, we characterize their homotopy category.
-We define models in subcategories of the category of undirected graphs obtained by counting which characterize the Ihara Zeta function of the objects of a large subclass of their class of objects.
-A particular interesting example amongst these models is defined in the category $BC_n$ whose objects are $n$-colored graphs; this category is equivalent to the category of $G_{n}$-sets where $G_{n}$ is the group generated by $a_1,...,a_n$ such that $a_i^2=1,i=1,...,n$.
-This category is studied by many others authors, we can quote for example Ladegaillerie [15] who has established an equivalence between $BC_n$ and the category of Galoisian $n$-complexes, we deduce the existence of Quillen models in these categories and in particular in the category of Galoisian $2$-complexes which is related to dessins d'enfants.
+We start this paper by presenting properties of closed models defined by counting, in particular, we determine their homotopy categories.
+We define closed models by counting in subcategories of the category of undirected graphs, which characterize the Ihara Zeta function of objects of a large subclass of their class of objects.
+A particular interesting example amongst these closed models is defined in the category $BC_n$, whose objects are $n$-colored graphs.
+This category is equivalent to the category of $G_{n}$-sets where $G_{n}$ is the group generated by $a_0,...,a_{n-1}$ such that $a_i^2=1,i=0,...,n-1$.
+This category is studied by many authors, we can quote for example Ladegaillerie [15] who has established an equivalence between $BC_{n+1}$ and the category of Galoisian $n$-complexes, we deduce the existence of closed models in these categories, and in particular in the category of Galoisian $2$-complexes which is related to dessins d'enfants.